aoloe/htdocs-manual-github/README.md

 - while displaying:
   - fast check if the path requested does exist.

-the github API is returning a flati list with the following structure:
+the github API is returning a flat list with the following structure:
     [i] => Array
         (
             [mode] => 100644